oisintohak/Farm-To-Fork/README.md

 **Implementation:**

+There is a 'create product' link shown to authenticated farmers.
+On this page they can create new products.
 There is a 'my products' link shown to authenticated farmers.
-This page displays a farmers products and links to edit/delete each product and a link to add new products.
+This page displays a farmer's products and on each product page there is an 'edit product' link.
+On the edit product page they can edit or delete the product.

 -----

-## FEATURE TO DO:
+ #### Unfulfilled User stories

 **User Story:**